UMAR-FAROOQ-151/AQG-SYSTEM-CODE/README.md

-# Intelligent Retrieval-Augmented Question Generation using Fine-Tuned Large Language Models
+# Syllabus Aligned Automated Question Generation Using Retrieval Augmented and Fine Tuned Large Language Models
 ## Overview

 This project presents an intelligent question generation framework based on Retrieval-Augmented Generation (RAG) and parameter-efficient fine-tuning of Large Language Models.
 The system is designed to generate syllabus-aligned academic questions by retrieving relevant educational content before generation.
 Two instruction-tuned language models, **LLaMA 3** and **Mistral**, are implemented following the same research methodology and evaluated under identical experimental settings.